bradtaniguchi/RoomRenter/README.md

 Due to the large package size, it is neccessary to install the nodejs modules seperately.
 This can be done with the following command:
 `npm install`

+app.module.js - This file setups dependences and creates the angular app.

+app.module.js - This file setups dependencies and creates the angular app.

+---
+**Installation**

+You will need to install python 2.7 and nodejs to support this program.
+Python2.7 is utilized to build some critical dependencies.
+With these two external dependencies installed the program can install and compile the rest.
+This may take some time.

+Installation can be done with a single nodejs command:

+`npm run build`

+If it looks like it freezes at `node scripts /install.js` give it more time.